janschill/cern-solid-code-investigation/report/setting-up-pod.md

 * `server` the address `certbot` will connect to.
 * `agree-tos` agree to the server's Subscriber Agreement.

 DNS-01 challenge asks to prove the control of the DNS for the specified domain.
 This is done by placing a TXT record with a defined value under the domain name.
-Let's Encrypt will then verify the key and value (TXT record) by quering the DNS system.
+Let's Encrypt will then verify the key and value (TXT record) by querying the DNS system.

 Make sure the certificate directory has the correct permissions set.